untilovandrei/PR_Lab_6/chat_protocol.md

 **Algorithm of work:**
 1. Wireshark application has been stared;
-2. Open 2 instances of Application: Corina and Corina-Instance-2;
+2. Open 2 instances of Application: andrei and andrei-2;
 3. As there are more than 1 application running on the Computer, which make use of Internet, in the wireshark are displayed multiple transmitted packages.(packages.png) ![alt text](imgs/packages.png)

 **4.Applicatoin Package indetification** <br/>